chaudhurymousumi/Youth-engagement-power-bi-dashboard-in-London-boroughs/README.md

 # Youth-engagement-power-bi-dashboard-in-London-boroughs

-A report on youth engagements such as youth population, crime, asylum seekers, NEETs in London boroughs using power bi
+A report on youth engagements such as youth population, crime, asylum seekers, NEETs in London boroughs using power bi.
+The report can be downloaded for the complete view.